Common year starting on Saturday

 A common year starting on Saturday is any non-leap year (i.e. a year with 365 days) that begins on Saturday, 1 January, and ends on Saturday, 31 December.
 Its dominical letter hence is B. The most recent year of such kind was 2022, and the next one will be 2033 in the Gregorian calendar or, likewise, 2023 and 2034 in the obsolete Julian calendar.
 See below for more.

 Any common year that starts on Saturday has only one Friday the 13th: the only one in this common year occurs in May.
 Leap years starting on Friday share this characteristic.

-From July of the year that precedes this year until September in this type of year is the longest period (14 months) that occurs without a Tuesday the 13th.

-This year has three months (January, May and October) which begin on a weekend-day.

 Applicable years

 Gregorian Calendar

 In the (currently used) Gregorian calendar, alongside Sunday, Monday, Wednesday or Friday, the fourteen types of year (seven common, seven leap) repeat in a 400-year cycle (20871 weeks).
 Forty-three common years per cycle or exactly 10.75% start on a Saturday.
 The 28-year sub-cycle will break at a century year which is not divisible by 400 (e.g. it broke at the year 1900 but not at the year 2000).